ivanstambuk/ivanstambuk.github.io/_posts/2020-05-20-manually-validating-azure-ad-microsoft-identity-platform-JWT-access-tokens-in-ASP.NET.markdown

     public async Task InvokeAsync(
         HttpContext context,
-        // Add can add any other injectable service like ILogger ILogger<MyAuthenticationMiddleware> logger
+        // You can add any other injectable service like ILogger ILogger<MyAuthenticationMiddleware> logger
         )
     { }